Physics-50/Module-2/docs/week1.md

 In the diffraction scenarios we will consider, a monochromatic plane wave of light -- that is, a wave of a certain wavelength and frequency and with simple, planar wavefronts -- is incident on a barrier with a series of small openings (_apertures_) in it.
 The light that makes it through each small aperture travels outwards from that spot, and on a screen far downstream we observe a regular **_diffraction pattern_** that comes from the interference between the light waves coming from all of the individual apertures.
 Before we get into the mathematical details, let's get a better visualization of what is happening by thinking about water waves.
 In the right half of the photo below (taken for Google Earth off the Australian coastline) we can see water waves traveling as a plane wave from right to left and encountering a series of apertures.

 ![ocean waves](https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/water-diffraction-ocean.jpg)
 **Figure 1**: A photo off the coast of Australia showing the diffraction of a wave as it passes from right to left through several **apertures**, or openings, in a rocky barrier.
 First, notice that the wave coming out of each aperture is no longer a **plane wave** with straight wavefronts but rather is coming out as circular ripples traveling away from the center of the aperture.
 It is as though the aperture is a wave source of its own, sending waves out in all forward directions rather than just the initial right-to-left direction!
-Second, notice that the circular wavefronts from several apertures overlap begin to overlap with each other to the left of the apertures.
-The overall downstream pattern of strong and weak disturbance created by the bending of the wavefronts and their interference with each other is called the _**diffraction pattern**_.*Photo credit: Google Earth.*
+Second, notice that the circular wavefronts from several apertures begin to overlap with each other to the left of the apertures.
+The overall downstream pattern of strong and weak disturbance created by the cured wavefronts interfering with each other is called the _**diffraction pattern**_. *Photo credit: Google Earth.*

 Let us now return to light waves, which behave just as we have seen above for water waves.
 If you send a single laser beam through a narrow slit and observe the light that has passed through the slit on a screen then you will see two main effects, as shown below in Figure 2.
 First, the light spreads out over a much broader angle than the original laser beam---even though the slit was much narrower than the original laser beam.
 This behavior is similar to what we saw for water waves in the photo above: a narrow aperture sends waves out in all directions, not just the original direction.
 Second, the spread-out light displays an interference pattern.
-The interference pattern comes from superposition of waves spreading out from the different spots within the narrow slit.
-(The interference pattern is difficult to observe in the water case because of some numerical values that are different between the ocean water example and the laser light example.)
+The interference pattern here comes from superposition of waves spreading out from the different spots within the same narrow slit.

 ![single slit diffraction](images/week1-fig2.jpg)

- **Figure 2**: The diffraction pattern from a monochromatic light source traveling through a single slit aperture.
+ **Figure 2**: The diffraction pattern from a monochromatic light source traveling through a single slit.

 The mathematical details of how the interference pattern comes about are beyond the scope of Physics 50, but the take-away is this.
 After passing through the single-slit aperture the beam will form a central, spread-out bright spot and sometimes several dimmer spots on either side.
 The width of the central bright spot depends upon the frequency and wavelength of the monochromatic (single-wavelength) light passing through the slit, as well as the size of the slit and the distance between the slit and the screen upon which you are observing the pattern.
-The narrower the slit the larger the width of the central diffraction spot.
+A narrower slit causes a wider central diffraction spot.

 Now let’s imagine the laser light passes through two slits rather than one.
 In other words, the laser beam is now blocked by an opaque slide that has two narrow, identical slits that the light can pass through.
 The light passing through two slits will now create a pattern as shown below in Figure 3.